opencv/opencv/modules/ml/doc/expectation_maximization.rst

 :math:`p_{i,k}` can be provided.
 Another alternative when :math:`p_{i,k}` are unknown, is to use a simpler clustering algorithm to pre-cluster the input samples and thus obtain initial
 :math:`p_{i,k}` .
 Often (and in ML) the
-:ref:`KMeans2` algorithm is used for that purpose.
+:ref:`kmeans` algorithm is used for that purpose.

 One of the main that EM algorithm should deal with is the large number of parameters to estimate.
 The majority of the parameters sits in